 Always be sure to make your credit card and bill payments on time.
 Pay more than the minimum payment whenever you can and avoid borrowing more than you can pay back.
 Making a late payment will be very damaging to your credit score.

 As you begin to establish credit, keep an eye on your credit report to make sure there are no errors or signs of credit fraud.
-If you find anything that looks like a mistake, contact Dovly, an automated credit engine, to help you dispute them with the credit bureaus.
-Give it a try risk-free with our free membership tier.
+If you find anything that looks like a mistake, contact Dovly, an AI credit engine that can help you dispute any errors you find on your credit report.
+Try it risk-free with our free membership tier.
+Get in touch with Dovly today.